Benefits privacy notice

 • support more residents before they reach crisis point and to self-manage their financial affairs.

 The Council has to have a lawful reason to process your information.
-As such the Council will process your personal information under the following lawful basis:
+As such the Council will process your application as follows:

 The legislation that requires local authorities to collect this information from its residents is as follows: